+There are five kinds of ways that the Kingdom is spread: Gospel presentations, Witness testimonies, Discipleship offers, Kingdom actions, and Divine miracles.
 We can’t determine the fifth, although I’ve seen plenty of reports of how miracles have been a key part in the spread of the kingdom.

 Of the other four, there is a clear dividing line between those that can be manufactured in great quantity, and those that can really only be done one-to-one.

-We are told that someone can be saved if they “confess with their mouth and believe in their heart.”
+We are told someone will be saved if they “confess with their mouth and believe in their heart.”
 The knowledge of what to confess and what to believe can be easily manufactured and distributed on a massive scale.

-It’s possible to deliver a basic description of why you should do something, what to do, what tools you’ll need, the order of the steps, etc. But to get beyond that basic description into really advanced training as an auto mechanic, an electrician or a plumber requires one-on-one teaching, mentoring, apprenticeship, etc.
+It’s possible to deliver a basic description of why you should do something, what to do, what tools you’ll need, the order of the steps, etc. To get beyond that basic description into really advanced training as an auto mechanic, an electrician or a plumber requires one-on-one teaching, mentoring, apprenticeship, etc.

 You can’t manufacture personal interaction in large quantities like you can a book.
 It has to be enabled, and people have to want to interact with the newcomers.